A Map of the Territory

 A parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
 These trees have a couple of different names — “parse tree” or “abstract syntax tree” — depending on how close to the bare syntactic structure of the source language they are.
 In practice, language hackers usually call them “syntax trees”, “ASTs”, or often just “trees”.

-Parsing has a long, rich history in computer science that is closely tied to the artifical intelligence community.
+Parsing has a long, rich history in computer science that is closely tied to the artificial intelligence community.
 Many of the techniques used today to parse programming languages were originally conceived to parse human languages by AI researchers who were trying to get computers to talk to us.

 It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
 Alas, we flawed humans still manage to fail to use those simple grammars correctly, so the parser’s job also includes telling us by reporting syntax errors.